SHARE

 6. Adopting Digital Strategies to Connect with the Clean Beauty Consumer

-Digital engagement is essential to meet the demands of the modern consumer.
+It is essential to include digital engagement to meet the demands of the modern consumer.
 Whether through social media, e-commerce, or personalised experiences, clean beauty brands must harness the power of digital to stay competitive.

-Digital Integration was seen during Covid and successfully increased as a tool to help consumers make decisions by virtually trying on colours or getting a consultation with product recommendations that are beneficial for their skin type.
+Digital Integration was seen during Covid and successfully increased as a tool to help consumers make decisions by virtually trying on colours or getting a consultation with product recommendations that benefits their skin type.

-We will see more A.I. integrations for personal skincare regime.
-Bio communication will personalise a consumer's wellness plan based on bio coherence and how energetically your body responds.
+We will see more A.I. integrations for personal skincare regimes to that include wellness.
+Bio communication will personalise a consumer's wellness plan based on bio coherence and how energetically their body responds.

 • E-Commerce Platforms with Personalisation: Use algorithms to suggest products tailored to each customer’s needs.